-For the machine park, we have set the search mode to priority as we want frePPLe to choose machine A over machine B. For the operators, we are also using minimum cost plus penalty search mode with a cost of 120 for Antonio and 100 for Carl.
+For the machine park, we have set the search mode to priority as we want frePPLe to choose machine A over machine B. For the operators, we are also using priority search mode with a priority 1 for Antonio and a priority 2 for Carl.

 The skills have to be defined in the Skills table :

 We associate the skills to a given resource in the Resource Skills table: